Comprehensive Lymphoma Care

 Non-Hodgkin Lymphoma

 Any lymphoma that doesn’t have Reed-Sternberg cells is called non-Hodgkin lymphoma.
-This disease has many different subtypes, which range from slow-growing (indolent) to fast-growing (aggressive).
-The subtypes develop and respond to treatment differently.
+The disease has several subtypes, including:

 The exact cause of lymphoma isn’t known.
 But certain factors can increase the risk of developing the two main types of lymphoma.